-On a beautiful spring evening in Haifa, I was sitting outside and reading a book at a cafe called Elika while waiting for my friend Daphy to come pick me up to go to a Seder (Passover dinner) at her aunt’s house in Nahariya, when a group of “48 Palestinian” men and women (Palestinians who live as citizens in Israel) walked into the cafe to watch a soccer match.
-The group was relatively young, late 20s to early 30s, I would say.
+On a beautiful spring evening in Haifa, I was sitting outside and reading a book at a cafe called Elika while waiting for my friend Daphy to come and pick me up to go to a Seder (Passover dinner) at her aunt’s house in Nahariya, when a group of “48 Palestinian” men and women (Palestinians who live as citizens in Israel) walked into the cafe to watch a soccer match.
+The group was relatively young, in their late 20s to early 30s, I would say.
 One of them came out and asked if she could take a chair from my table as they needed one inside for her group.
 She looked at the book I was reading, Chicago, an Arabic novel by Egyptian novelist Alaa Al-Aswani, and asked: what is it about?

 I responded: A novel about the lives of three Egyptian students at the University of Illinois.
 “Is it good?”, she followed.

 I said: Yeah, it’s interesting!
 I am enjoying it.

 She replied: “Your accent, it’s not from around here!
 Where are you from?”

 I responded with a smile, ”I am from Amman, but have been living and studying environmental science on a kibbutz in the south called Ketura.”

 She said: “ Oh yeah!
 The Arava Institute, I know of it!
 Cool!”

 While her Arabic was admirably impeccable, I did notice a slight accent in it, and so I said: Your accent as well.
 Your Arabic is admirably impressive, but it’s not native.
 Where are you from?
 She smiled and said: I am from Haifa, but I am Jewish.
 I grew up with these guys and they are my best friends, so we speak in Arabic all the time!